You don’t have to know how it ends. You only need to begin.

 As much as savoring gorgeous questions, I love helping people wake up to the power of their own stories.
 I’d be thrilled to share this experience with you to help you give birth to your very own bundle of book.

 What’s the Investment? $950 USD.
 More than ever, we need artists making art, and I know first-hand how much it matters to be supported in this endeavor.
-So this summer, until June 14, I’m offering a limited number of spots to the course with a bonus two months of coaching and writing feedback included.
+So this year, I’m offering a limited number of spots in the course with a bonus two months of coaching and writing feedback included.
 That means coaching and editorial support for all three months of the course.
+To get access to that opportunity, add your name below to the DTB list.

-Are you and your book ready to be well-supported this summer?
+Are you and your book ready to be well-supported this year?

 Just enter your name and email to get the details!